Folkor1/CI_PP3_EnterTheMatrix/README.md

 </details>

-4. I want to have a clear undestanding of what went wrong in the case of error.
+4. I want to have a clear understanding of what went wrong in the case of error.

 | **Feature**   | **Action**                    | **Expected Result**          | **Actual Result** |
 | ------------- | ----------------------------- | ---------------------------- | ----------------- |